danielmolina81/visualization-challenge/README.md

 Create a Line Plot and a Scatter Plot (10 points)

     A line plot is generated that shows the tumor volume vs. time point for one mouse treated with Capomulin.
-(5 points) A scatter plot is generated that shows average tumor volume vs. mouse weight for the Capomulin regimen.
-(5 points)
+(5 points)ok A scatter plot is generated that shows average tumor volume vs. mouse weight for the Capomulin regimen.
+(5 points)ok

 Calculate Correlation and Regression (10 points)